The 22 Best Souvenirs from Budapest (Traditional Hungarian Gifts)

 Where to buy hand painted eggs in Budapest?

-Usually there is an Easter Market at the Vörösmarty Square where you can buy beautifully painted eggs during Easter.
+During Easter, there is an Easter Market at the Vörösmarty Square where you can also buy painted eggs.

 What are the best things to buy in Budapest?